Code of Ethics implementation and governance - Intesa Sanpaolo

 Audit interventions to verify the implementation of the Code of Ethics

-Compliance with the principles and values of the Code of Ethics was monitored with the support of the current Chief Audit Officer (former Internal Auditing Department), so that it could be reported annually to the Management Control Committee and the Surveillance Body pursuant to Legislative Decree 231/2001.
-Audits were conducted that also considered social and environmental responsibility aspects and implications including:
+Compliance with the principles and values of the Code of Ethics was monitored with the support of the current Chief Audit Officer, so that it could be reported annually to the Management Control Committee and the Surveillance Body pursuant to Legislative Decree 231/2001.
+Audits were conducted on 20 risk areas that also considered social and environmental responsibility aspects and implications including:

 transactions with Related Parties and associated entities;

-management of purchasing procedures, centralised or for specific companies and activities, and significant outsourced processes of important operational functions.
+management of purchasing procedures (i.e. centralised purchasing or for specific companies and activities), of monitoring and qualification of suppliers and of the significant outsourced processes of important operational functions;

 The audits did not identify any breaches or critical issues.